electron/rebuild/README.md

 Usage: electron-rebuild --version [version] --module-dir [path]

 Options:
-  -v, --version                  The version of Electron to build against
-                                                                        [string]
-  -f, --force                    Force rebuilding modules, even if we would skip
+  -v, --version                The version of Electron to build against [string] -f, --force                  Force rebuilding modules, even if we would skip
                                it otherwise                            [boolean]
   -a, --arch                   Override the target architecture to something
                                other than your system's                 [string] -m, --module-dir             The path to the node_modules directory to rebuild [string] -w, --which-module           A specific module to build, or comma separated list of modules.
 Modules will only be rebuilt if they also match the types of dependencies being rebuilt (see --types).                   [string] -o, --only                   Only build specified module, or comma separated list of modules.
-All others are ignored.
-                                                                        [string]
-  -e, --electron-prebuilt-dir    The path to the prebuilt electron module
-                                                                        [string]
-  -d, --dist-url                 Custom header tarball URL              [string] -t, --types                    The types of dependencies to rebuild.
-Comma
-                                 separated list of "prod", "dev" and "optional".
+All others are ignored. [string] -e, --electron-prebuilt-dir  The path to the prebuilt electron module [string] -d, --dist-url               Custom header tarball URL                [string] -t, --types                  The types of dependencies to rebuild.
+Comma separated list of "prod", "dev" and "optional".
                                Default is "prod,optional"               [string] -p, --parallel               Rebuild in parallel, this is enabled by default on macOS and Linux                      [boolean] -s, --sequential             Rebuild modules sequentially, this is enabled by default on Windows                      [boolean] -b, --debug                  Build debug version of modules          [boolean] --prebuild-tag-prefix    GitHub tag prefix passed to prebuild-install.
                                Default is "v"                           [string]
-      --force-build-from-source  Skip prebuild download and rebuild module from source.
-Default is false              [boolean]
       --force-abi              Override the ABI version for the version of Electron you are targeting.
 Only use when targeting Nightly releases.              [number]
       --use-electron-clang     Use the clang executable that Electron used when building its binary.
 This will guarantee compiler compatibility                           [boolean]
       --disable-pre-gyp-copy   Disables the pre-gyp copy step          [boolean] -h, --help                   Show help                               [boolean]
 ```

 ### How can I use this with [Electron Forge](https://github.com/electron/forge)?